Skip to main content

 New tech-neutral ITC beginning 2025

 The new 48D ITC, an emissions-based, neutral and flexible incentive, begins on January 1, 2025.
-Taxpayers can select either a Production Tax Credit 45Y (PTC) or an ITC 48D, which:
+48D will have the same labor provisions listed above, as well as the same bonus ITC credits.
+The main difference being that taxpayers can select either a Production Tax Credit 45Y (PTC) or an ITC 48D.

 These credits phase out either in 2032 or once emission targets are reached (for example, when the electric power sector emits 75% less carbon than 2022 levels).
 Facilities can claim at 100% credit value in the first year, then 75%, then 50%, and then 0%.